telerik/maui-docs/controls/slider/labels.md

 ---
 title: Labels
 page_title: .NET MAUI Slider Documentation - Labels
-description: Learn how to use the labels that Telerik UI Slider for .NET MAUI control provides.
+description: Learn how to configure the labels of the Telerik UI Slider for .NET MAUI.
+Set how labels display on the backtrack, or show custom text instead of range values.
-position: 7
+position: 8
 slug: slider-labels
 ---